fractalnetworksco/selfhosted-gateway/README.md

 - Domain
   - Ability to create an `A` record for a domain name.
 - Gateway
-  - A publically addressable Linux host to act as the `gateway`, typically a cloud VPS (Hetzner, Digital Ocean, etc..) with the following requirements:
+  - A publicly addressable Linux host to act as the `gateway`, typically a cloud VPS (Hetzner, Digital Ocean, etc..) with the following requirements:
   - SSH access
   - Ports 80/443 open (http/https)
   - The UDP port range listed by `cat /proc/sys/net/ipv4/ip_local_port_range` open to the Internet.